caomenglong1/measurement-kit/include/measurement_kit/README.md

 When a task is configured, you can start it using `mk_task_start`.
 This will queue the task until the internal runner thread is ready to service it.
-Do not attempt to further modify the events using any of the above methods once a task has been started.
+Do not attempt to further configure the task using any of the above functions once a task has been started.
 Doing that will cause `abort()` to be called.

 ```C